NBA air-balls its response to China controversy

 China's lack of commitment to diversity and equality doesn't end there.
 The country essentially practices Jim Crow with Chinese characteristics, as Chairman Mao might have said.
 If you aren't ethnic Han, or if you don't speak Mandarin, you're a second-class citizen with little to no access to certain jobs and universities.

-What Silver doesn't understand -- or deliberately ignores -- is that free expression isn't a stand-alone value.
-It's part of a larger whole, which includes democracy, the rule of law and the full suite of human rights.
+What Mr. Silver doesn’t understand — or deliberately ignores — is that free expression isn’t a stand-alone value.
+It’s part of a larger whole, which includes democracy, the rule of law and the full suite of human rights.
 China opposes the whole package.
 Or, to be more accurate, the Chinese government does.
-Which is why it's against freedom in Hong Kong.
+Which is why it’s against freedom in Hong Kong.